 Why study with us

-- You’ll gain an in-depth understanding of current research, policies and contemporary debates surrounding practice in children and young people’s services.
+- The academics who deliver this course are recognised practitioners and will work with you to develop an in-depth understanding of current research, policies and issues surrounding practice in children and young people’s services.

-- You’ll get the opportunity to critically reflect on your own practice and bring about positive change in the delivery of services to children and young people.
+- You’ll get the opportunity to critically reflect on your own practice and bring about positive change in the delivery of services to children and young people, helping their voices to be heard.

 What you'll do